keikhcheung/notes/content/Trust-is-different-from-trustworthiness.md

 Trust depends on:

 - Social recognition (e.g. review, social hallmarks, credit score)
-- Appearance, behaviour (and the coherence of) #unclear
+- Appearance, behaviour (and the coherence thereof)
-- **Split-second social perception** (i.e. the snap judgement made within a tenth of a second when we see someone’s face about his/her traits; Botsman; ch.
+- **Split-second social perception** (i.e. the snap judgement made within a tenth of a second when we see someone’s face about his/her traits) (Botsman; ch.
 5)

 Trustworthiness depends on: